SwiftGen/SwiftGen/README.md

 You can use `--help` on `swiftgen` or one of its subcommand to see the detailed usage.

+## Templates

+SwiftGen comes bundled with some default templates for each of the subcommand (`colors`, `images`, `strings`, `storyboard`, …), but you can also create your own templates to match your coding conventions, and store them in `~/Library/Application Support/SwiftGen/templates`.

+For more info about how to create your own templates, [see the dedicated documentation](Templates.md).

 ## Playground

 The `SwiftGen.playground` available in this repository will allow you to play with the code that the tools typically generates, and see some examples of how you can take advantage of it.